 Transferable skills are “competencies that can be used in many situations and many types of work.
 While some of these skills can be taught, most are gained through experience.
 These are skills you acquire throughout your life – through paid employment, volunteer work, school, community activities and/or life experiences” (Changing careers: Identifying your transferable skills, Skilled Immigrant Infocentre, BC).
 They are also called portable skills.

 Although similar, transferable skills are different from soft skills.
 This is a common misconception.
 Some soft skills can be transferable skills but not all transferable skills are soft skills.
 For example, understanding data is a transferable skill but it is not a soft skill.

 Soft skills – Interpersonal or people skills.
-It relates to a person’s abilities to interact with others and how they adapt to their work environment.
+It relates to a person’s ability to interact with others and how they adapt to their work environment.
 These are usually acquired through experience and can be used in many types of work.
-Examples: patience, optimism, team work, initiative, and business etiquette.
+Examples: patience, optimism, teamwork, initiative, and business etiquette.

 Transferable skills – Just like soft skills, these are skills that can be used in many situations and types of work.
 These can be taught but most are learned through experience.
 Examples: customer service skills, word processing, budgeting, presentation skills and report writing.

 Still confusing?
 Just think that soft skills relate more to skills that are involved in interpersonal relationships at work and about self-management, while transferable skills are less specialized technical skills that you can use in more than one kind of job.

 How to identify your transferable skills and assessing your career options: